staghavi2016/crypto.webservice/README.md

     More logging and custom meaningful logs
-    Custom error handling for various http error types More on input validation as Dropwizard validation annotatioons seem to have some deficiencies Comparing other crypto libraries (e.g, Bouncy Castle) and integrating a stronger one Containerization of the application natively through Maven Adding healthcheck probes for the application
+    Custom error handling for various http error types More on input validation as Dropwizard validation annotatioons seem to have some deficiencies Adding more comprehensive unit testing, component testing and integration testing Comparing other crypto libraries (e.g, Bouncy Castle) and integrating a stronger one Containerization of the application natively through Maven Adding healthcheck probes for the application